 - Traumatic brain injury recovery varies widely.
 Some have problems for only a few days.
 Others suffer disabilities for the rest of their lives.

-The effects of traumatic brain injury can include
+The effects of traumatic brain injury can include these.

 - Poor memory,